Skip to content

 • Pipes in the 8′ principal on the manual rank are done (C3 – C7)

+An organ?
 WHY!?

 Because I could.
 And because I think pipe organs are fascinating machines and some of the prettiest sources of music out there.
 They are literally the largest instrument in the world by a long shot, and yet the fundamental technology is so very old school.
 Air, controlled by a valve (key), blown through a pipe, vibrating a reed or across a lip, produces a note.
 You can only have one note per pipe, so for a full keyboard, you have to have 61-88 notes, and then to create harmonies and colors and fullness, you duplicate that, over and over and over, going octaves above and below and in harmony, until you get a cacophony of sound that is nothing less than glorious.
 This results in a massive machine literally filling up entire rooms, stadiums, or shopping malls, all controlled by one lone operator at a console somewhere.